 Hong Kong protesters demand mainland Chinese traders leave

-Protesters shouting "Liberate Hong Kong!" marched through a shopping mall Saturday to demand that mainland Chinese traders leave the territory in a fresh weekend of anti-government tension.
+Police fought with protesters who marched through a Hong Kong shopping mall Saturday demanding mainland Chinese traders leave the territory in a fresh weekend of anti-government tension.
 The protest in Sheung Shui, near Hong Kong's boundary with the mainland, was part of efforts to pressure the government by disrupting economic activity.

+About 100 protesters marched through the mall shouting, "Liberate Hong Kong!" and "Return to the mainland!"
+Police in civilian clothes with clubs tackled and handcuffed some protesters.
+One officer fired pepper spray at protesters and reporters.
+Some shoppers argued with police in olive fatigues and helmets who blocked walkways in the mall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)